Murrstock - stock.adobe.com

 -ResourceGroupName $resourceGroup

-Azure snapshot script example
+An Azure snapshot script.

 Figure 2.
-Azure snapshot script example
+An example of an Azure snapshot script.

-Create a snapshot with Azure CLI
+How do I create a snapshot with Azure CLI?

 The last way to create a snapshot is with Azure's command line interface.
 This can be done using the az set of commands.
-To create a snapshot, the user will need to install the Azure CLI and log in, or use Cloud Shell.
+To create a snapshot, the user will need to install the Azure CLI and log in or use Cloud Shell.

 osDiskId=$(az vm show \